jayssonbf/Productiva/README.md

  - Regular Expressions
 		-Regex very util and excellent tool that helps “Productiva” avoid unwanted input.
  - Recursion
-		-Productiva uses this technique to reverse strings.
+		-Productiva uses this technique to reverse strings for security purposes.